 How do I Encrypt Field Data in Salesforce?

-Salesforce has numerous encryption schemes fields that you can use to protect Salesforce data.
+Salesforce has numerous encryption scheme fields that you can use to protect Salesforce data.
 However, setting up an encryption policy requires the Salesforce Shield Platform Encryption add-on.
 Of course, it is always best practice to test any change in a Salesforce sandbox, prior to implementing in production!

 For many organizations, you can enable standard field encryption in a few minutes.
 To begin, ensure that your organization’s encryption key is active.